Skip to Content

 Each truck accident case is unique, and the types of damages you may be eligible to claim will depend on the specific circumstances of your situation.
 An experienced Daytona Beach truck accident lawyer at Politis & Matovina, P.A. can assess your case, calculate the full extent of your damages, and fight for fair compensation to help you recover and rebuild your life after the accident.

-What To Do After A Truck Accident
+What To Do After a Truck Accident in Daytona Beach

 Report the accident to the police and obtain a copy of the accident report.
 Avoid discussing fault or admitting guilt with anyone, including insurance representatives, until you've consulted with a truck accident lawyer.